-Parties Parties
+Parties

 1. Gintz Group, LLC was a real estate development company organized on April 19, 2006.
-It became inactive on August 1, 2011.
-Gintz Group, LLC owned several subsidiary limited liability companies, each of which owned real estate with the intention of developing that real estate and profiting from its eventual sale.
-Gintz Group, LLC was originally owned by Michael, David and Ronald Gintz, who each had a one-third share of the company.
+It became inactive on estate with the intention of developing that real estate and profiting from its eventual sale.
+Gintz Group, LLC was consent order 1 originally owned by Michael, David and Ronald Gintz, who each had a one-third share of the company.
 Around April of 2009, ownership of Gintz Group, LLC transferred to two limited liability companies organized to hold ownership interests in Gintz Group, LLC: Gintz Group Equity Fund, LLC and Gintz Group Development, LLC.
-For convenience, this Statement of Charges will refer to the Gintz Group, LLC and the collection of entities owned and CONSENT ORDER AS TO MICHAEL GINTZ 1 DEPARTMENT OF FINANCIAL INSTITUTIONS managed by Gintz Group, LLC and/or its principals as the "Gintz Group Companies" and only specify the precise entity or person at issue where necessary for clarity.
+For convenience, this Statement of Charges will refer to the Gintz Group, LLC and the collection of entities owned and managed by Gintz Group, LLC and/or its principals as the "Gintz Group Companies" and only specify the precise entity or person at issue where necessary for clarity.
 In addition to Gintz Group, LLC, the "Gintz Group Companies" consists of those entities identified in paragraphs 6 through 11 and 14 through 18 of this Statement of Charges.